JakobSkouPedersenLab/dreams/README.md

 ### Saving and Loading Models

 You can save your trained models for later use and load them as needed.
-This is especially useful for reusing models without the need to retrain them.
-Below are the steps to save and load models using the `keras` package in R.

 To save a trained model, use the `save_model_hdf5` function from the `keras` package.
 Specify the file path where you want to save the model.
 To load a previously saved model, use the load_model_hdf5 function.